Treatment for Vestibular Dysfunction

 Because inner-ear problems cause diverse symptoms such as vertigo, nausea and blurred vision, people with vestibular dysfunction spend years going from physician to physician, only to have their symptoms misdiagnosed as sinus, eye, neurological or psychological problems.

 Neuro-optometrists specialize in understanding how specific visual dysfunctions relate to a patient’s symptoms and performance.
-At West Orange Family Eyecare in Montclair, New Jersey, our patients undergo a comprehensive evaluation by a neuro-optometric rehabilitation optometrist.
+At West Orange Family Eyecare and Old Bridge Eyecare in Montclair, New Jersey, our patients undergo a comprehensive evaluation by a neuro-optometric rehabilitation optometrist.

 During the comprehensive eye exam, the neuro-optometrist will evaluate many functions of the visual system, such as: